 - European Commission – based in Brussels (Belgium) and Luxembourg.
 The Commission is the largest employer among the EU institutions, with staff in Europe and offices around the world.
 A number of specialised posts are available, for example for people with a background in science, languages or statistics/economics.

-- European Court of Justice – based in Luxembourg
+- Court of Justice of the European Union – based in Luxembourg

 - Court of Auditors – based in Luxembourg

 - European Economic and Social Committee – based in Brussels

 - Committee of the Regions – based in Brussels